malik-w/truelayer/README.md

 ### Notes

+* In practice, we would avoid storing the client secret and db password in config files, these would be stored in environment variables/stored using the dotnet core secret manager and passed into Docker.
 * Currently the access token received from TrueLayer is being stored in the application memory.
 In practice this would probably be encrypted and stored in the database with the user id.
 * Refresh token mechanism is not yet implemented - this would be done by checking the token's expiry before any calls to the data API and calling the refresh endpoint if necessary.
 * When the transactions are saved in the db, any existing transactions are deleted, to allow multiple tests to be run in one session.